abdulafeezmoshood/AdventureWorks-Analysis/README.md

 # AdventureWorks-Analysis
 This is an analysis of a retail company showing diverse insights on the customers behaviors by regions, sales and continent and the profit margin of the products.

-### Power Query & DAX
+_Disclaimer:_ This is a demo data for practicing the retail analysis.

+### Skill Concepts

+- Modelling,
+- Filters,
+- Quick Measures,
+- Page Navigation,
+- Tooltips,
+- Bookmarking,
+- Button,
+- DAX

 ### Case Study